Should kids sleep with parents

 - Is co-sleeping in the best interest of the child?

-- How long should a child sleep with their parents?
+- How long should a kid sleep with their parents?

 - Are parents being excessively attentive by co-sleeping with their children?